bushstas/classy-loader/README.md

 ```

 ### prefix::name
-Adds needed addiotinal prefix to class name. (local prefix in relation to the Icon)<br>
+Adds needed addiotinal prefix to class name.<br>
 See the example with the Icon above.<br>
-Let's modify this a little bit.
+Let's modify this a little bit.<br>
+Added prefix is a local prefix in relation to the Icon
 ```javascript
 render() {
   return (